shredthaGNAR/list-of-my-starred-repos/README.md

 * [praveenravi77/prime-video-adblock](https://github.com/praveenravi77/prime-video-adblock): A simple extension to block amazon prime video ads in shows that are "Free but have ads"
 * [jhonatasrm/print-preview](https://github.com/jhonatasrm/print-preview): This add-on works by showing a preview before printing.
 That can be done by clicking the button on the toolbar or shortcut keys.
 * [mechagomizilla/Prism-FirefoxPhotonRecolored](https://github.com/mechagomizilla/Prism-FirefoxPhotonRecolored): Prism - Firefox Photon Recolored
+* [jkennethcarino/privacy-revanced-patches](https://github.com/jkennethcarino/privacy-revanced-patches): Privacy Patches for ReVanced to disable ads, trackers and analytics, remove ads everywhere in the Reddit app, always open Gboard in incognito mode, and much more!
 * [StellarSand/privacy-settings](https://github.com/StellarSand/privacy-settings): Guide to privacy settings for most major software and services.
+* [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy): Open-source tool to enforce privacy & security best-practices on Windows, macOS and Linux, because privacy is sexy
 * [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt): Interact with your documents using the power of GPT, 100% privately, no data leaks
 * [seemoo-lab/privatedrop](https://github.com/seemoo-lab/privatedrop): Practical Privacy-Preserving Authentication for Apple AirDrop
 * [xmansyx/Pro-Fox](https://github.com/xmansyx/Pro-Fox): A custome CSS Theme for firefox